AmandaErnar/blog/content/posts/reverie.md

 date: 2021-07-07T12:55:04-07:00
 ---

-Creation and destruction, death and rebirth.

-Billions of years ago, the Great Creator gave birth to our beloved world.
-He sculpted man from clay and wove our rivers, hills, and trees into our battered planet using His divine breath.

-Or did was the Great Creator just some sort of myth?

-That spine-chilling question's been plagueing humanity for centuries.
-And I, a

-___

-I remember falling asleep that night and never waking up, opening my eyes to a ceaseless horror unraveling itself before my eyes.
+I remember falling asleep that night and never waking up, opening my eyes to a ceaseless, nightmarish horror unraveling itself before me as I stood.

 "Mother."

-A drop of blood trickled down her mouth and her slender sihlouette as she swayed, her bloodcurling smile sending shockwaves down my spine.
-Dead before her head met the floor.
+My mother rocked back and forth as if she were a feeble procelain doll.
+Virtuous drops of blood, a triumphant and noble shade of crimson, trickled down her mouth and trailed along her slender sihlouette as she swayed.
+Her bloodcurling smile sent shockwaves down my spine.
+I watched with terror as my mother's eyes fluttered shut and she buckled at the knees.
+Dead before her torso met the floor.

-That was the morning my mother died a tragic death, leaving me a helpless orphan.
+That was the morning my mother died a woeful death, leaving me a helpless orphan.
 The doctors told me it was Tuberculosis, although I don't recall her coughing before she'd fallen.
-I knew they were lying, and behind their pretentious smiles hid their inscrutable fear.
-Doctors were rather foolish, sickly creatures.
+I knew they were lying.
+Behind their pretentious smiles hid their inscrutable fear; no one knew just what had been the cause of my mother's tragic demise.

-When I attended my mother's funeral dressed in tufts of black lace and uncomfortable fabric, I wondered what I had done to deserve this.
+When I attended my mother's funeral dressed in airy tufts of black lace and uncomfortable fabric, I wondered what I had done to deserve this.
 Was my mother's death the doing of God?
 Was this His fault?
 No. I attended church and didn't mingle with heathens.
 I dressed modestly and prayed before every meal.
 This couldn't be the doing of our benevolent father.

-Years since then, I had been faced with the challenges of life, growing up in a
+Years since then, I had grown up with my mother's maidens, faced with the task of running our beloved city-state and managing local affairs.